Shakespeare Memorial

 Installed 1926

-Bronze statue of William Shakespeare on a marble pedestal surrounded by a selection of his characters.
+Bronze statue of William Shakespeare on a white marble pedestal surrounded by a selection of his characters, viewed from below.
+In the background is a sandstone building.

-Bronze statue of William Shakespeare on a marble pedestal surrounded by a selection of his characters.
+Bronze statue of William Shakespeare on a white marble pedestal surrounded by a selection of his characters.
+The statue is on a paved traffic circle.

 William Shakespeare, pen in hand, presides over a selection of his characters from atop a marble pedestal.